Language Theory

 Strings

-When talking about strings, we might use variables to represent them.
-In this case the variable names should be, necessarily, outside the alphabet:
+When talking about strings, often might use variables to represent them.
+Variable names must be symbols outside the alphabet.
+For example:

 The empty string, denoted $\varepsilon$, is the (unique) string of length 0.

 String concatenation looks like numeric multiplication, and string repetition looks like numeric exponentiation, but behaviorally, concatenation is like numeric addition and repetition is like numeric multiplication.
-If you’ve programmed in Python, you’ll see that is indeed true.
+Python gets this right:

 $ python